 You’re sitting at your desk and thinking of that perfect vacation….
 Or like we were, you’re sitting at your desk and thinking of making the move abroad.
 Sounds like an adventure!
 (And a little scary).
-Whether your trip is ten days or ten months, let’s talk about some serious ways how you can start traveling on a budget!
+Whether your trip is ten days or ten months, let’s talk about some serious ways how you can start traveling on a budget.
 Yes, it is possible!
-And yes, it is possible to actually enjoy yourself abroad while being on a budget.
+And yes, it is possible to actually enjoy yourself sticking to a budget.

 Struggle with budgeting a trip?
 Sign up for our free trip itinerary and budget calculator!
 You can log your expenses all in one place and the math will be done for you!